Package 'themis'

 Description

-step_nearmiss() creates a specification of a recipe step that removes majority class instances by undersampling points in the majority class based on their distance to other points in the same class.
+step_nearmiss() creates a specification of a recipe step that removes majority class instances by undersampling points in the majority class based on their distance to points in the minority class.

 Usage